hdsu-bioquant/r4sc2024/day1/day1_updated/02-Quality_control.md

 ``` r
 ad_medula_seurat[["percent.mt"]] <- PercentageFeatureSet(ad_medula_seurat, pattern = '^MT-')
 ```

-Then, we can visualize the following metrics.
+Then, we can visualize the following metrics for each cell:

  * Number of features - Correspond to the number of different mapped genomic features.
-For example, in the case of scRNA-Seq features corresponds to genes, in ATAC-Seq to genomic ranges, etc. High number of features can indicate doublets and empty cells.
+For example, in the case of scRNA-seq features corresponds to genes, in ATAC-seq to genomic ranges, etc. High number of features can indicate doublets, low numbers can indicate empty droplets.
 Usually between 1 and 30000.

- * Number of counts - Number of mapped reads.
+ * Number of UMI counts - Number of mapped reads with a unique molecular identifier (UMI).
 It can also indicate the presence of doublets and empty droplet.
 It's generally correlated to the number of features.
 Usually between 1 and 20000.

  * Percentage of mitochondrial genes - Percentage of mapped reads that are annotated to mitochondrial genes.
 The presence of high levels of % of mitochondrial genes can suggest that a cell have lost